April 29, 2025

 💡PRO TIP: Use Descript's Instagram video editor to add captions to your video during your editing phase, so you don't even need to worry about it after uploading the video to your Story.

-Share posts to your Stories
+Share existing posts to your Stories

 You can also share posts, Reels, and other Stories to your Story as a way to further interact with content.
 Any post or Reel can be shared by tapping the paper airplane “Share” icon and choosing “Share to Story.”